intel/neural-compressor/neural_insights/README.md

 You might also use additional parameters and settings:
-* Intel Neural Insights listens on port 5000.
+* Neural Insights listens on port 5000.
 Make sure that port 5000 is accessible to your browser (you might need to open it in your firewall), or specify different port that is already opened, for example 8080:
     ```shell